-M. Service.
-A writ of execution and the writ of garnishment issued under Paragraph A, B or C of this rule shall be served wherever the defendant or the garnishee may be found in the State of New Mexico.
-A writ of garnishment may be served by any person over eighteen (18) years of age who is not a party to the action.
+L. Service of writ of garnishment.
+A writ of garnishment issued pursuant to this rule shall be served wherever the garnishee may be found in the State of New Mexico.
+A writ of garnishment shall be made and return of service filed in the same manner as provided by Rule 3-202 for service of the summons and complaint.